 What the changes mean in practice

-- members demonstrate best practice and excellence in client care through robust practice management of residential conveyancing
+- demonstrate best practice and excellence in client care through robust practice management of residential conveyancing

-- members demonstrate thorough knowledge and skill in handling conveyancing transactions
+- demonstrate thorough knowledge and skill in handling conveyancing transactions

-In February 2019, we published the Core Practice Management Standards (CPMS) (PDF 366 KB) which took effect for all CQS practices on 1 May 2019.
+In February 2022, we updated the Core Practice Management Standards (CPMS) (PDF 342 KB).

-We'll also be introducing a small number of on-site visits each year and increasing the number of desk-based assessments to ensure you are equipped and able to achieve the values of CQS at the same time.
+We'll also be introducing a small number of on-site visits each year and increasing the number of desk-based assessments to ensure you're equipped and able to achieve the values of CQS at the same time.